fabianlindfors/reshape/src/docs/actions/alter-column.md

 ## Notes

-- If only renaming (no type/nullable/default changes), the column is renamed directly without a temporary column
+- If only renaming or changing the comment (no type/nullable/default changes), the column is changed directly without a temporary column
 - `up` and `down` reference the altered column by its existing name from `column`, even when `changes.name` renames it
 - The `up` expression can reference any column in the table
 - The `down` expression enables backward compatibility during rollout
 - Indices on the column are automatically duplicated to the new column
+- Comments on the column, its indices and its check constraints are carried over to the new column, unless `changes.comment` declares a new one
+- A new comment is visible through this migration's schema right away and only replaces the column's own comment once the migration completes, so aborting leaves the original comment